 The spacing between letters and words can provide insights into your social boundaries and approach to relationships:

-- Tight Spacing– If your letters and words are close together, you may be someone who craves connection and closeness.
+Tight Spacing.
+You may crave connection and closeness if your letters and words are close.
 You might have a sociable, outgoing personality and enjoy close-knit relationships.
-Narrow word spacing can signal a person who is sociable and loves interaction.
-People who write with very little space between their words often feel comfortable around others and tend to engage easily.
+Narrow word spacing can signal a person who is jovial and loves interaction.
+People who write with very little space between their words feel comfortable around others and tend to engage easily.

-- Wide Spacing– Wider spacing between words might suggest someone who values their personal space and prefers to keep some distance from others.
-These individuals are often seen as more independent, private, and introverted, taking time to process their thoughts before engaging socially.
+Wide spacing between words might suggest a person who values personal space and prefers to keep distance from others.
+These people are often seen as more independent and private, taking time to process their thoughts before engaging socially.

 Pressure in Your Pen